sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/searching-algorithms.md

 - Linear (AKA sequential) search
 - Binary (AKA half-interval or logarithmic) search

-If you want to empirically see how the performance of these searching algorithms compare, I have implemented them in java.
+If you want to empirically see how the performance of these searching algorithms compare, I have implemented them in Java.
 Using this [script](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/blob/main/src/searching/SearchingAlgorithms.java), you can record the runtime of each searching algorithm with input arrays of varying orders and sizes.

 ## Linear (Sequential) Search